Country Information ++ Volunteer ++ Internship ++ Peru

 About one-third of the population lives in Lima, the capital of Peru.
 The population of Peru is originating mainly from the "original inhabitants", which are the descendants of the population before the colonization.
 The average age is 24.60 years, so very young.

-- About 30% of people of Indian descent (Quechua and Aymara speaking)
+About 30% of People are of Indian descent (Quechua and Aymara speaking)

-Interesting is also a group of Indians, which is located on the border to Ecuador and live very isolated.
+There are also groups of Indian who live on the border to Ecuador and are very isolated.

 Religions in Peru